 To date (September 3rd) an estimated 4,000 men, women and children have been killed.

-About 600,000 people have fled from Myanmar to neighbouring Bangladesh in less than a month, it is estimated that over 350,000 are children.
+Over 620,000 Rohingya have fled from Myanmar to neighbouring Bangladesh in less than 2 months, it is estimated that over 350,000 are children.
 Many refugees are currently stuck in No Mans Land between Burma and Bangladesh.
 Refugees are being held by the Bangladeshi border guard after crossing the border into the country.
-Bangladeshi authorities have toughened patrols in a bid to prevent more arrivals in a country that already hosts well over 1,200,000 Rohingya refugees
+Bangladeshi authorities have toughened patrols in a bid to prevent more arrivals in a country that hosts well over 1,200,000 Rohingya refugees

-The Rohingya report that security forces and Buddhist mobs are burning their villages
+The Rohingya report that security forces and Buddhist mobs have burnt their villages

 We have initiated an urgent response to this devastating situation and will be distributing emergency aid to victims and displaced families.